 Many conditions change the numbers and proportions of various blood cell types in your blood.
 These changes can provide a great deal of information about your health.
 Here are some examples:

-- Your red blood cells might be increased if too many are being made or you have lost fluid in your body.
-They might be decreased (anaemia), which can make you feel tired and weak.
+- You might have more red blood cells if too many are being made or you have lost fluid in your body.
+You might have fewer (anaemia), which can make you feel tired and weak.

 - Infection and inflammation affect the number and types of white blood cells in the blood.
 Particular kinds and proportions of white blood cells can indicate specific conditions.
 Sometimes, diseases like leukaemia can make the white blood cell count very high.